FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

-Now, we are ready to configure authorization.
+Now, we are ready to configure the code which will actually receive the token.

-## Configuring Authorization
+## Configuring React Native OAuth authorization

-We need to create a function to perform authorization.
-This will require the `configs` object previously created.
+Now we need to create the callback function mentioned in the project setup section.
+We'll use the the `configs` object.
+It will also use the `authorize` method from the `react-native-app-auth`.
+That method will do all the heavy lifting and actually connect with the OAuth server.
 The implementation of the function is below:

 ```javascript
 //...